We're delighted to share that we have released Version 23.2 of the Cloudize API Framework today.

 Whilst this release has primarily been focused on giving customers more choices on infrastructure options to run the technology, we have continued to focus on code quality and simplicity within the code base, and test coverage remains in the mid-90s.

-Looking ahead, we expect that version 23.3, which is scheduled for release in Q3, will be a maintenance release, with the lion's share of our effort during the next two quarters being allocated to supporting multi-cloud deployments and web-enabling our API design tooling.
+Looking ahead, we expect that version 23.3, which is scheduled for release in Q3, will be a maintenance release, with the lion's share of our effort during the next two quarters being allocated to designing and building our core platform services.